twalker/files-api/readme.md

 ### Usage

-Can be mounted by an existing Express app.
+Exprots a router that can be mounted by an Express app.

     var express = require('express')
       , mockfilesapi = require('./lib/files-api')